 Now, imagine: After two weeks, you (and the entire team) can see how the KPIs are improving.
 Every day a little bit.
 The KPI shows that you are on the right track.
 That your cost reduction measures work.
 It shows that the effort the entire team is putting into that program is paying off.
 From my point of view, a super-essential aspect of KPIs.
 That will lead to even more dedication and motivation for the entire team.
 Please, don’t underestimate that!

 By the way, if you want to know more about that topic, here’s an entire blog post.

 #4 — KPIs Give Context And Create Awareness For Cost Reductions

-I give you a very practical example again from the world of airlines.
+I will give you a very practical example again from the world of airlines.
 Every airline is aware of the fact that weak on-time performance leads to increased costs.
 Costs related to compensation payments, necessary re-bookings, meal or hotel vouchers, and on and on and on.
-And that’s exactly why airlines are paying attention to the on-time performance.
+And that’s precisely why airlines are paying attention to the on-time performance.

 #5 – Focus On The Important Cost Reduction Measures

-And the same accounts for companies in that situation.
+And the duplicate accounts for companies in that situation.
 Probably it isn’t necessary to initiate 20 different cost reduction measures.
 Perhaps the actions even contradict each other.
 In that context, KPIs are an essential tool to focus on the important.
 Here’s how you do that:

 - Identify an area you want/have to improve

 - Define KPIs that tracks the improvement (and don’t forget tip 3 and 4)

 - Set up measures that lead to an improvement of the KPIs